pimarc/pms50-gns530/readme.md

 ## V 1.0.1
 - World4Fly Mod integration (Wrong radial and Rounded DME)
 - NAV page now displays ETE to next waypoint instead of ETE to destination
+# First release features
+- Better logic for approach loading and activation
+- Correcting the crazy U-turn bug
+- Activate leg now works on approach waypoints
+- Better DirectTo management and possibility to Direct to an approach icao waypoint
+- Bug correction when direct to an airport: it was then impossible to select an approach
+- Remove approach works now
+- Activate approach is not selectable if not relevant (ex already activated or no approach)
+- Display screen more readable
+- Airport list: Correcting flicking bug and enhancing the view
+- Adding a declutter level

+# Bug reporting
+You can report bugs on the forum: https://forums.flightsimulator.com/t/gns530-mod/

+Before reporting a bug:
+- Read the readme file (maybe not a real bug but a normal behavior)
+- Install the latest release of the MOD
+- Remove any other MOD
+- Take some time to search for the fastest sequence that reproduces the bug
+- Re-install the MOD
+- Restart the sim
+- Reboot the computer
+- Set the weather to clear sky at midday.
+- Try with another aircraft having a different GPS if this is a flight plan issue

+When reporting:
+- Give all the information necessary to reproduce the bug.
+Be very precise
+- Give your exact flight plan (textual)
+- Give your version number as displayed when you start the GPS

+If I'm not able to reproduce the issue, it will be very difficult to fix.
+Messages just like "I got a froze" or "I got a CTD" without further information will not be taken into care.
+I can spend all the necessary time to help but I need real information to do that.
+Thank you for your understanding.

 # Current MSFS bugs
 - Waypoint insertion is broken since November update especially if there is an approach loaded.
 I cannot do anything here since it's in the sim's kernel.